Career growth books for professionals: 8 reads that actually move the needle

 What are the best leadership development book recommendations from this list?

-For leadership development, start with Mindset if you’re building resilience as a new leader, or Platform if you need to increase your visibility across the organization.
+For leadership development, start with Mindset if you are building resilience as a new leader, or Platform if you need to increase your visibility across the organization.
 The Start-up of You is strong for leaders thinking strategically about career optionality and managing teams through transitions.
-If you’re working on a broader career growth strategy, these three books cover the internal and external dimensions of leadership development.
+If you are working on a broader career development plan, these three books cover the internal and external dimensions of leadership development.

 References